msuiche/LiveCloudKd/LiveCloudKdExample/README.md

 - dump VM to file

 Demo1 function uses full PHVDD_PARTITION structure for working with partition.
-Demo2 using more simple HANDLE struct for using with non-C languages.
+Demo2 using more simple HANDLE structures for using with non-C languages.
 (ULONG, PVOID, WCHAR types only).
+For using it include LiveCloudKdSdkHandle.h instead LiveCloudKdSdkPublic.h in your project.

 ![](./images/Demo.png)